- Brand name

 How much to take

-The initial recommended dose is 145 mg daily, taken as 1 x 145 mg tablet.
+The initial recommended dose is 145 mg daily, taken as 1 x 145 mg tablet, your doctor may prescribe a lower dose if you have kidney problems.

 How to take it